amarula/dyndesign/README.rst

 |Build Status| |PyPi Version Status| |Python Version Status| |License|

-A set of tools for Dynamic Design Patterns in Python.
+A set of tools for Dynamic Design in Python.

 Documentation